 The Marine Transfer Station is adjacent to three parks including Carl Schurz, Asphalt Green and DeKovats and sits across from a NYC Landmark - Gracie Mansion.
 Community Board 8 seeks to preserve this valuable parkland.
 CB8 also is concerned that the proposed facility is located in a a Hurricane Flood Zone A with a 1% annual chance of flooding according to FEMA, and is in close proximity to the 125th Street Fault Line where significant tremors occurred as recently as 2001.
 CB8 highlighted concerns about flooding and earthquake in its 2008 testimony to the U.S. Army Corp of Engineers.
 The NYC Department of Environmental Protection (DEP) proposes to construct and place into operation a vertical water supply shaft, Shaft 33B, to bring water from City Tunnel No. 3 to the local water distribution system in East Manhattan and the Upper East Side in Manhattan.
+Construction of City Tunnel No 3.

+system in East Manhattan and the Upper East Side in Manhattan.
 Construction of City Tunnel No 3, Stage 2 - Manhattan leg is currently proceeding beneath Manhattan.
 Once constructed, the shaft would be an unmanned underground facility capable of conveying water from the new City Tunnel No. 3 to the surface distribution system that serves East Midtown and the Upper East Side.
 The site is located on the northwest corner of E. 59th Street and First Avenue in Community District 8.
 The Shaft 33B project would also involve water main construction required to connect the new shaft with the existing subsurface water distribution system that serves the East Midtown and Upper East Side areas.
 Two water main connections would extend from the Shaft 33B Site beneath the City streets, connecting the shaft to a truck-main at Third Avenue.